 Before using the nappy

-Wash your nappies before use, this will make them more absorbent by fluffing up the fibres, but skip the conditioner as this reduces the nappies absorbency.
+Wash your new nappies before use, this will make them more absorbent by fluffing up the fibres, but skip the conditioner as this reduces the nappies absorbency.
 Nappy covers (wraps) do not require pre-washing.

-We would recommend not soaking real nappies as it is more hassle and has a tendency to create smells if left for too long.
+We would recommend not soaking washable nappies as it is more hassle and has a tendency to create smells if left for too long.
 Simply leave them dry in the bucket until you are ready to wash them.
 We haven’t found that there are odour problems with this technique but if you prefer, you can attach a tissue to the lid of the bin with drops some lavender or Tea Tree oil and some dry bicarbonate of sodium in the bottom of the bin.

 If you prefer to soak your nappies put them in a bucket 1/2 to 3/4 full of water until you have a wash load.
 You can add one of the following as a soaking agent: